-- Trouble getting to sleep and waking up
+- trouble getting to sleep and waking up

-- Craving salt and sugar
+- craving salt and sugar

-- Unexplained weight loss
+- unexplained weight loss

-- Reliance on stimulants such as caffeine
+- reliance on stimulants such as caffeine

-Believers in adrenal fatigue claim in their defense that modern scientific techniques are not sensitive enough to pick up the diminished functioning of the adrenal glands, but that our bodies still feel the effects.
+People who believe in adrenal fatigue claim in their defense that modern scientific techniques are not sensitive enough to pick up the diminished functioning of the adrenal glands, but that our bodies still feel the effects.